talosdigital/u-css/src/004-display/README.md

 1. A header with a small comment next to it. _done_
 2. A horizontal nav bar menu. _done_
 3. Two columns below nav bar. _done_
-4. Below the columns created, make a table with headers and 2 rows.
+4. Below the columns created, make a table with headers and 2 rows. _done_
-5. Below the table created, make a gallery of boxes.
+5. Below the table created, make a gallery of boxes. _done_

 [1]: https://css-tricks.com/almanac/properties/d/display/
 [2]: https://drive.google.com/a/talosdigital.com/file/d/1jT6gSjJPmO2r6XtXRJoKmq3t4S9CcYnG/view?usp=sharing